BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 * This account plan should be fine for the vast majority of 1-Person business
 * Number of Kategorien/Konten: 48/26

-Unless a BananaApp for producing ELSTER report with Kennzahlen isn't finished yet, I have used a simplified VAT tables (as compared to the current standard templates) that does not list the ELSTER Kennzahlen and are not structured like the UStVA form.
-Yet, the ELSTER Kennzahlen for UStVA and EÜR are entered in table Kategorien so that a user could already derive the amounts for each Kennzahlen via Excel or alike.
+Unless a BananaApp for ELSTER report with Kennzahlen isn't finished, I have used in these versions a simplified VAT table (as compared to the standard template) that does not list the ELSTER Kennzahlen, and is not structured like the UStVA form.
+Yet, the ELSTER Kennzahlen for UStVA and EÜR are displayed in table Kategorien so that a user could easily derive the amounts for each Kennzahl via Excel or alike.

-These latter accounting plans are ready to be published.
-It would be interesting to get feedback from German users how useful they find the EÜR adaptations.
+These accounting plans are ready to be published.
+It would be interesting to get feedback from German users how useful they find the adaptations for EÜR structure.

 ## Considerations on multi-digit DATEV tax codes